 Dr. Amanda Guidon is a neuromuscular neurologist at the Massachusetts General Hospital and an Instructor of Neurology at Harvard Medical School.
 She graduated from Brown University and received her medical degree from the University of Rochester.
 She completed her internship, neurology residency and a two-year neuromuscular fellowship at Duke University Medical Center.

-For the full list of MGFA’s Medical & Scientific Advisory Board, see here.
+For the full list of MGFA’s MAC Medical & Scientific Team, see here.

-For the full list of MGFA’s Nursing Advisory Board & Allied Health Partners, see here.
+For the full list of MGFA’s MAC Nursing Advisory Team, see here.